ps-mr/ps-mr.github.io/ws14-metaprogramming.md

 21.10.2014 17:15-19:00, [Room A302](http://campus.verwaltung.uni-tuebingen.de/lsfpublic/rds?state=verpublish&status=init&vmfile=no&moduleCall=webInfo&publishConfFile=webInfoRaum&publishSubDir=raum&keep=y&raum.rgid=2786).
 [Introduction slides](https://github.com/Blaisorblade/ws14-mp/blob/master/WS14-Metaprogramming.pdf?raw=true).

+### Expected workload

+I miscomputed the seminar workload in the kick-off meeting.
+After a question, I updated the slides above, *reducing* the expected workload.

 ### Course structure

 During the semester, we will discuss together a paper each week in a meeting.
 Everybody should read the paper in advance, prepare and submit a short summary and questions (150-300 words).
 A discussion leader should dig deeper on the topic, also based on the questions by other students, and prepare to moderate the discussion.
 The role of discussion leader rotates among students.